awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

 1. On the **Attach Policy** page, for **Filter**, enter **SSM**\.

 1. In the policy list, do the following:
-   + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **SSMTagEditorAndResourceGroupAccess** policy that you created in the procedure [Task 1: Create policies for Tag Editor and Resource Groups](setup-create-users-nonadmin-policies.md)\.
-If you gave the policy a different name, choose that name instead\.
+   + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **ResourceGroupsandTagEditorFullAccess** policy \.

+     AWS resource groups can be managed in the AWS Resource Groups service and in the Resource Groups cabability in Systems Manager\.
+It is optional to provide the users and user groups in your account access to this service and its Tag Editor, but we recommend it for more effective management operations\.

+     For more information, see the [Resource Groups in AWS Systems Manager](systems-manager-resource-groups.md)\.
    + To provide users in this group with full access to the Systems Manager console, select the box next to `AmazonSSMFullAccess`\.

      \-or\-